 - Bruising in the wound.
 Internal bruising (inside your tummy) may occur.
 A blood transfusion is sometimes needed to replace blood lost during the operation.
-Very occasionally, there may be internal bleeding after the operation, making a second operation necessary. - Infection in the wound or internal infection may occur needing treatment with antibiotics.
-Occasionally, a second operation may be necessary. - Blood clots in the leg or pelvis (deep vein thrombosis or DVT).
+Occasionally, there may be internal bleeding after the operation, making a second operation necessary. - Infection in the wound or internal infection may occur needing treatment with antibiotics.
+Occasionally, a second operation may be necessary.

+- Blood clots in the leg or pelvis (deep vein thrombosis or DVT).
 This can lead to a clot in the lungs (pulmonary embolism or PE).
 Moving around as soon as possible after your operation can help to prevent this.
 We will give you special surgical stockings (known as 'TEDS') to wear whilst you are in hospital and injections to thin the blood.
-The physiotherapist may visit you and show you some leg exercises to help prevent blood clots.

-Your bladder and bowels may take some time to begin working properly after your operation.
+You may continue to have blood thinning injections for 4 weeks following discharge.
+The physiotherapist may visit you and show you some leg exercises to help prevent blood clots. - Your bladder and bowels may take some time to begin working properly after your operation.
 Some women have loss of feeling in the bladder that may take some months to get better.
 During this time, you may need to take special care to empty your bladder regularly.
 Occasionally, a hole may develop in the bladder or in the tube bringing urine to the bladder (ureter).
 If this happens it is generally identified at the time of surgery.
 If not, it results in leakage of urine into the vagina.
-The hole may close without surgery, but another operation may be necessary to repair this.
+The hole may close without surgery, but another operation may be necessary to repair this. - Occasionally it is not possible to carry out your operation via key-hole surgery.
+This may be due to many factors.
+Your surgeon will complete your operation through an abdominal incision (cut).

-Are there any long term complications?
+Are there any long-term complications?